gerhynes/scala-notes/README.md

 	} yield OrderDetails(order, user, product)
 ```

-When morking with multiple asynchronous computations that run independently and in parallel, Scala offers several methods for coordinating them.
+When working with multiple asynchronous computations that run independently and in parallel, Scala offers several methods for coordinating them.

 `firstCompletedOf` takes in a sequence of `Future`s and returns a `Future` that contains the first instance in the sequence to complete, whether successfully or unsuccessfully.